LATEST WRITINGS FROM PASTOR PHILIP HOPPE

 So every time I turn on th TV or tune in the old radio, I am lambasted by law enforcement telling me that they have talked enough.
 “If you don’t click-it, ticket.”

 Now before I hop up on the proverbial soap box, let me state the following.
 You should wear your seat belt.
 I do.
 It could save your life.
-Okay.
+In case of an accident, personal injury lawyers can help you get the compensation you deserve.

 (Phil climbs up the soapbox hoping it holds…)